dilevin/GAUSS/README.md

 	- installs Eigen 3 using apt-get
 	- installs Gauss in ./build

+#### Warning ####
-#### Warning: #### These scripts are hand maintained to make GAUSS Easy to build on certain platforms.
+These scripts are hand maintained to make GAUSS Easy to build on certain platforms.
 If they fail please resort to custom install using cmake below.

 ### Generic Build Instructions ###